 On this photo, left and right half have been opened by rolling up both pieces of foil.

-In each lath with rolled up foil there is a screw at the right side.
+In each lath with rolled up foil there is a screw at the other end.
 During rolling up, this screw turns in a small hole in a short lath.
-More info and photos further in this post.

 B)# End view and inside view

 The plastic foil has been rolled off until “below”.
 You can look under (in) the roof.
 The short ends of the roof are still open.

 Further, in F)# there is a description of removable end sheets.
 When end sheets are fixed, it is some warmer under the roof.